The Stigma Between Opioids and Chronic Pain

 Myth: There are many low cost pain reduction treatments available.

-Myth: By limit the prescription of opioids, their abuse will decrease as well.
+Myth: By limiting the prescription of opioids, their abuse will decrease as well.

 While overdosing is a real concern, there is another problem that needs to be addressed as well: those who commit suicide due to the chronic pain that becomes too much to bear.
 Many of these suicides are because of the collateral damage chronic pain can possibly cause: depression, financial problems, mental illness or drug and alcohol abuse.
 Chronic pain and its damaging effects are far reaching.
 Not only is this silent epidemic affecting the person in pain, it can have a tremendous impact on that person’s family and loved ones.